The operating system cannot run %1 [FIX]

 This solution is for web developers that have WAMP running on their PC.
 If you’re not using this application, this solution won’t apply to you.

-- Go to System section and navigate to Apps & features.
-List of all installed applications will now appear.
-Select Internet Explorer Developer Channel and click the Uninstall button to remove it.
+- Go to the System section and navigate to Apps & features, then select Internet Explorer Developer Channel and click the Uninstall button to remove it.

 ERROR_RELOC_CHAIN_XEEDS_SEGLIM and The operating system cannot run %1 errors can cause a lot of problems on your PC, but you should be able to fix them by using one of our solutions.

 If you have any additions or suggestions leave us a note in the comments section below.

 Still having issues?
 Fix them with this tool: